 - The widespread use of electronic fetal monitoring as part of the management of normal labour has been discarded, as a result of professional and public voices.

-- A Cochrane meta-analysis showed that the use of routine CTG had a minor beneficial effect on the incidence of neonatal seizures, but increased instrumental and Caesarean deliveries significantly, calling into question its continuing routine use, against current guideline advice.
+- A Cochrane meta-analysis showed that the routine use of intrapartum CTG had a minor beneficial effect on the incidence of neonatal seizures but no difference in rates of cerebral palsy or infant mortality.
+However, its use increased instrumental and caesarean deliveries significantly.

 Criticisms of the routine use of electronic fetal monitoring